Seo Tips

 Quick SEO Tips for E-Commerce Websites

-E-commerce is now a real battle for hundreds of merchants in thousands of categories of products.
+E-commerce is now a real battle for hundreds of merchants in thousands of product categories.
 That is why getting a prospect to find and land on your website at the right time and place is a real challenge for every shop owner, and SEO is the top-of-mind answer.

 Travel Knowledge

-SEO can never die; however, the SEO tips and tricks now no longer the same as those in a couple of years ago.
-That is why I will update out new 38+ quick SEO tips that work in 2013-2014 below for e-commerce web owners of all platforms (including Magento) to check again to make sure you do not miss the important points.
-It is a pretty long list, but I think you can scan the words in bold to get the main points and skim the rest to have more ideas for your next actions.
+SEO can never die; however, SEO tips and tricks are no longer the same as those used a few years ago.
+That is why I will update our new 38+ quick SEO tips that worked in 2013-2014 below for e-commerce web owners of all platforms (including Magento) to check again to ensure you do not miss the important points.
+It is a pretty long list, but Iou can scan the words in bold to get the main points and skim the rest to have more ideas for your next actions.

-1Diversify Keywords: In the e-commerce site, the primary keywords are usually the product/categories page names, but don’t just limit them but also use synonyms and word families.
+1Diversify Keywords: On an e-commerce site, the primary keywords are usually the product/category page names, but don’t limit them; also, use synonyms and word families.

-3. Craft targeted, compelling page titles: That is the most important element to rank and first thing catch the searchers’ eyes when they on the search result pages so use it wisely for both human and robots.
+3. Craft targeted, compelling page titles: That is the most important element to rank and fthe first thing that catches the searchers’ eyes when they are on the search result pages, so use it wisely for both humans and robots.

-4. Avoid duplicate content issues: Don’t lazy and copy and paste the manufacturer’s descriptions.
+4. Avoid duplicate content issues: Don’t be lazy and copy and paste the manufacturer’s descriptions.
 Instead, write in your own words.
-Focus on informative and educational content and pages that your customer really needs.
+Focus on informative and educational content and pages that your customers need.

 5. Use relevant rich snippets: Rich snippets make you outstanding on the SERP page and increase CTR.